-A deep vein thrombosis (DVT) is a blood clot that can form in a leg vein after shoulder replacement surgery.
+A deep vein thrombosis (DVT) is a blood clot that can form in a leg vein after hip replacement surgery.
 A piece of the clot can break off, travel through the blood stream to the lung, and can cause death.
 Your doctors may tell you to use:

 - A sequential compression device (SCD) that improves your blood flow by gently squeezing and releasing your leg or foot.

+- Compression stockings (TED hose) or ACE wraps.

 - Medicine to prevent clotting.

 - Activity to help increase circulation:

 - Ankle pumps while lying in bed

 - Walking

-- Wiggle fingers or move wrist